 Depictions of Southern African Rock Art

-Ancient Mythological Creation stories of the magical world of the San Bushmen of the Drakensberg, a simple yet deeply spiritual awareness of life.
+Ancient Mythological Creation stories of the magical world of the Bushmen of the Drakensberg, a simple yet deeply spiritual awareness of life.
 Our ancient imagination dreamed THE HUMAN SOUL TO EVOLVE & GROW THE HIGHEST AWARENESS OF THE TREE OF LIFE to be, from this a primordial LIGHT shines in our modern world today, sacredly bridging the polarities of the TIME WAVES of Creations growth.
-Acknowledging the rising subconscious fields, calling back the forgotten SOUL and honouring the memory of ancient San mythological inspiration and the San Rock Art paintings depicted sacredly, reflecting their Creation Story.
+Acknowledging the rising subconscious fields, calling back the forgotten SOUL and honouring the memory of ancient Bushmen mythological inspiration and the Bushmen Rock Art paintings depicted sacredly, reflecting their Creation Story.

 QWANCIQUTSHAA, Dancing the Dream Awake.

 Creation stories.
 Told by Qing in 1873, these are the CREATION STORIES OF THE BUSHMEN OF THE DRAKENSBERG, DEEPLY ANCIENT METAPHOR’S FOR OUR TIMES IN 2018/19.

 Cagn, QWANCIQUTSHAA, the Water Snake & Dancing the Song of life.

 Cagn was the first Being; he gave orders and caused all things to appear, and to be made, the sun, the moon, stars, wind, mountains, and animals.
 His wife’s name was Coti.
 He had two sons, and the eldest was chief, and his name was Cogaz; the name of the second son was Gcwi.
 There were three great chiefs, Cagn, Cogaz, and Qwanciqutshaa (of all three legends are here given), who had great power, but it was Cagn who gave orders through the other two.